aquasecurity/traceeshark/README.md

 ### Setup for live capture

-To use live capture, the `paramiko` and `msgpack` python libraries must be installed:
+To use live capture, a few python libraries must be installed:

 ```
-pip3 install paramiko msgpack
+pip3 install paramiko msgpack pcapng
 ```

 Additionally, the user must be able to run docker containers.